imdea-software/async-droid/README.md

 3. Test the instrumented application

   Note: Currently test input invokes UI events in the order of their ids in AndroidViewClient.

+  Make sure that you have an AVD running.
+You should see your device listed when you type: "adb devices" in the command line.

   Fill in the necessary parameters in the invokeTestingApk.sh  and run the script: